python/devguide/developer-workflow/psrt.rst

 * Author the vulnerability advisory text.
 The advisory must include the following information:

-  * Title should be a brief description of the vulnerability and affected component (e.g "Buffer over-read in SSLContext.set_npn_protocols()")
+  * Title should be a brief description of the vulnerability and affected component (for example, "Buffer over-read in SSLContext.set_npn_protocols()")

   * Short description of the vulnerability, impact, and the conditions where the affected component is vulnerable, if applicable.

   * Affected versions.
 This could be "all versions", but if the vulnerability exists in a new feature or removed feature then this could be different.
 Include versions that are end-of-life in this calculation.
-    (e.g. "Python 3.9 and earlier", "Python 3.10 and later", "all versions of Python")
+    (for example, "Python 3.9 and earlier", "Python 3.10 and later", "all versions of Python")

   * Affected components and APIs.
 The module, function, class, or method must be specified so users can search their codebase for usage.
 For issues affecting the entire project, this can be omitted.